platinasystems/goes/docs/Platina Appliance Head Users Guide.md

 ## Unpacking Platina Edge Device

-The package includes the following items:
+The shipped package includes the following items:
- * 1 Platina switch with model number matching the packing slip
+ * 1 Platina Appliance Head Device with model number matching the packing slip
  * 2 AC power cords
- * 1 console cable with RJ45 to DB9 adapter
+ * 1 console cable with RJ45 to DB9 adapter for use when connecting the console direct to a laptop or other host.
  * 1 rack mount ear kit
  * 1 footpad kit